TheCandidStartup/TheCandidStartup.github.io/_drafts/javascript-structured-concurrency.md

 Concurrency is built on promises, most often combined with async/await primitives.
 A promise is not a "task".
 A promise is a placeholder for a value that is available now or in the future.
 A promise [does not own the work that led to it](https://blog.gaborkoos.com/posts/2025-12-23-Cancellation-In-JavaScript-Why-Its-Harder-Than-It-Looks/).
 You can't cancel a promise.

 The contract is that promises will eventually resolve and either produce a value or be rejected.
 The JavaScript runtime recently added the concept of an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) which can be passed to potentially blocking operations.
-The operation tests the signal on a regular basis to determine whether it should abort.
+The operation tests the signal on a regular basis to determine whether it should abort, with the expectation that the corresponding promise will quickly reject.

 Callers can use an [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) to trigger a linked signal and cancel the operation.
 With the latest runtime you can create an `AbortSignal` that is [triggered after a timeout](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal/timeout_static) and [combine](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal/any_static) multiple `AbortSignals` into one.

 You get an assortment of tools that provide most of the features I'm looking for.
 There's a parent-child relationship between caller and callee of async functions.
 Errors propagate from callee to caller.
 Abort signals and controllers provide timeout and cancellation support.
 The only thing missing is execution lifetime management.

 The downside is the tools need discipline to use in a structured way.
-The JavaScript runtime doesn't provide anyway to find lexical scopes higher up the call chain.
+The JavaScript runtime doesn't provide any way to find lexical scopes higher up the call chain.
 You need to explicitly pass the relevant scope, like the current abort signal, down the chain.
 You need to be disciplined about awaiting every promise at the latest possible time.

 The ideal is language integrated features that do the right thing without needing a lot of boiler plate throughout the entire code base.